Antique Mason Jar Values: Logo, Mold, Color and Closure

 • Correct, scarce closure can add 10–50% versus jar-only.

-• On specialized jars (e.g., midget 1858s with original bands), the closure can be the difference between market-dependent values and market-dependent values.
+• On specialized jars (e.g., midget 1858s with original bands), the closure can be the difference between a value that must be established from current, topic-matched sales and a value that must be established from current, topic-matched sales.

 Condition, Authenticity, And Cleaning